hpc/charliecloud/doc/ch-convert_desc.rst

 by mounting a SquashFS archive using :code:`ch-mount(1)` — but that is not an image *storage* format.)

-The purpose of :code:`ch-convert` is to convert images among these four formats.
-However, it can also be used to copy images within the same format.
+The purpose of :code:`ch-convert` is to copy images, either within the same format or between different formats.

+Many of the copy algorithms have shortcuts available, which :code:`ch-convert` knows about, so you should typically invoke it only once per workflow, asking for the final format you actually need.
 Some copies require temporary storage equal to the uncompressed size of the image.

 Arguments